 Liquidity risk is the risk that the Company will not have sufficient cash resources to meet its financial obligations as they come due.
-The Company's liquidity and operating results may be adversely affected if the Company's access to the capital market is hindered, whether as a result of downturn in stock market conditions generally or related to matters specific to the Company, or if the value of the Company's investment declines, resulting in lower proceeds on disposition and losses upon disposition.
+The Company's liquidity and operating results may be adversely affected if the Company's access to the capital markets is hindered, whether as a result of a downturn in stock market conditions generally or related to matters specific to the Company, or if the value of the Company's investments decline, resulting in lower proceeds on dispositions and losses upon dispositions.
 The Company generates cash flow primarily from its financing activities and proceeds from disposition of its marketable securities and long-term investments in addition to interest income earned on its investment.
-The Company has cash and cash equivalents of approximately \$723.
-The cash equivalents consist of highly liquid short-term deposits with the bank (see note 6).
-The Company has working capital surplus as at September 30, 2019 of \$5,044.
+The Company has cash and cash equivalents of approximately \$610.
+The cash equivalents consist of highly liquid short-term deposits with the bank (see note 4).
+The Company has working capital surplus as at September 30, 2020 of \$4,616.
 The funds are available as needed to fund the Company's ongoing expenditures.
 The Company regularly evaluates these holdings to ensure preservation and security of capital as well as maintenance of liquidity.
-Refer to note 2 for the Company's going concern assessment.
 There can be no assurance that the Company will be successful in its efforts to arrange additional financing on terms satisfactory to the Company.
 If additional financing is raised through the issuance of shares from the treasury of the Company, control of the Company may change and shareholders may suffer additional dilution.
 If adequate financing is not available, the Company may be required to delay, reduce the scope of, or eliminate one or more exploration activities or relinquish rights to certain of its interests.
 All of the Company's liabilities are due within the next 12 months.